Jainpriyal/Netconf-Perl-Client/README.md

 Downloads
 ============

        Client Perl applications can communicate with the NETCONF server via SSH only.
 The NETCONF Perl client needs a SSH client program (like OpenSSH) installed on the system.

-       To download the publicly available version of the NETCONF Perl Client, perform the following steps:
+       To download the publicly available version of the NETCONF Perl Client,perform the following steps:

          1. Access the Juniper Networks Web site at http://www.juniper.net/beta (for beta software) or